AdobeDocs/experience-platform.en/help/edge/home.md

 ## Migrating from existing libraries to Web SDK {#migrating-to-web-sdk}

 To simplify your migration from any of the [existing libraries](#sdks) to Web SDK, Adobe offers a streamlined upgrade path.
 This path allows you to migrate each individual page of your website to Web SDK without the need of migrating your entire website at once.

-This means you can use Web SDK on a page and leave the existing libraries on the other pages, until you can migrate them as well.
+You can use the Web SDK on a given page while existing libraries reside on other pages.
+Once you are ready, you can migrate those other pages as well.

 ### Migration of `AT.js` to Web SDK considerations {#considerations}

 Before migrating pages that use `AT.js` to Web SDK, make sure to enable the following Web SDK configuration options.
-This ensures the visitor profile is kept while navigating from pages with `AT.js` to pages using Web SDK.
+These options ensure that the visitor profile is kept while navigating from pages with `AT.js` to pages using Web SDK.

 * [`idMigrationEnabled`](fundamentals/configuring-the-sdk.md#id-migration-enabled)
 * [`targetMigrationEnabled`](fundamentals/configuring-the-sdk.md#targetMigrationEnabled)